The Human Success Score (HSS)

 At the bottom of the page, you’ll find the Top departments section.
 This is a list of the best performing departments, sorted by the highest Learning score.
 The Learning score column in the list displays the Learning score for each of the top 10 departments.

-To the right of the Organizational Learning score, you’ll find the additional metrics to help you identify areas of improvement:
+To the right of the Organizational Learning score, you’ll find additional metrics that will help you identify areas of improvement:

 There are three possible outcomes for each of these metrics: